Picking a good stock starts with a good company. Stock picking for long-term investments should be based on the company’s fundamentals.

-The other widely used method of choosing stock for trade is known as technical analysis.
-In it, you look at stock charts, volume and historical stock prices to know whether the stock should be bought or sold.
+The other widely used method of choosing stock for trading is known as technical analysis.
+In it, you look at stock charts, different candlestick pattern formation, technical indicators, volume and historical stock prices to know whether the stock should be bought or sold.

-In this article, we have listed accounting tools that are used in picking stocks as a part of fundamental analysis.
+In this article, we have listed the most important accounting tools that are used in picking stocks as a part of fundamental analysis.

 Accounting tools for stock picking

 Financial statements are the most important reports that every investor is interested to have a look at after it gets published.
 You can find these in the company’s annual report.

 Here are the three financial statements that help investors to undetstand the overall performance of the company;

 - Income statement

 As discussed above, a value investor always looks for a company which is undervalued.
 Which means, the company is worth more than the price its stock reflects.

 Balance sheet is one statement from which you can calculate a company’s net worth.
 You can calculate it by deducting total liabilities from total assets.